 ‘Solo: A Star Wars Story’: Ranking the all-star cast and their best roles

-An all-new adventure to the most beloved fantasy world in film history, Solo: A Star Wars Story has got fans of the Force all excited, following a young Hans Solo as he meets his future copilot Chewbacca and encounters Lando Calrissian years before joining the Rebellion.
-The sci-fi tentpole will premiere at this year’s Cannes Film Festival ten days before its official May 25 release.
+An all-new adventure to the most beloved fantasy world in film history, Solo: A Star Wars Story got fans of the Force all excited, following a young Hans Solo as he meets his future copilot Chewbacca and encounters Lando Calrissian years before joining the Rebellion.
+The sci-fi tentpole premiered at the Cannes Film Festival ten days before its May 25 release last year.

-It’s an ambitious project from director Ron Howard (A Beautiful Mind) and one that is set to star a healthy hodge-podge of cinematic talent.
-Today we’re here to spotlight the big name actors set to star in the forthcoming blockbuster and focus on some of their best previous roles (you know – before they journeyed to a galaxy far, far away).
+It was an ambitious project from director Ron Howard (A Beautiful Mind), one starring a hodgepodge of cinematic talent.
+Today we’re spotlighting the big name actors in the blockbuster and focusing on some of their best previous roles (you know – before they journeyed to a galaxy far, far away).

 The lowest down on this list has to be Suotamo.
 No disrespect!
-We’re delighted he’ll be returning to the Star Wars franchise to reprise his role as our lovable furry friend Chewbacca – something that he is very good at.
+We’re delighted he returned to the Star Wars franchise to reprise his role as our lovable furry friend Chewbacca – something he is very good at.
 But that’s just about the only role he’s undertaken during his career so far.

-It’s been a rocky road for the new Hans Solo, with Lucasfilm reportedly having to call in an acting coach to work with him on set and get his performance up to scratch.
-While it’s not unusual for a studio to do this, it is unusual to do so when it’s so late in production.
-While he’s previously starred in films like Hail, Caesar! and Beautiful Creatures, this will be his first major role.
-Guess the proof will be in the pudding later on this month.
+It was a rocky road for the new Han Solo.
+Lucasfilm reportedly had to call in an acting coach to work with him on set to get his performance up to scratch.
+While it’s not unusual for a studio to do this, it was unusual so late in production.
+While he previously starred in films like Hail, Caesar! and Beautiful Creatures, Solo saw his first major role.

 Davis has had various roles throughout the Star Wars films, most notably as the Ewok Wicket W. But in a show you might not know about yet, the actor shined as an exaggerated version of himself in Ricky Gervais’s comedy Life’s Too Short.
 If you’re a lover of all things awkward, definitely add this to the watch list.

-We’re stoked to see Phoebe Waller-Bridge will be taking on the role of the robotic character L3-37.
+We were stoked to see Phoebe Waller-Bridge take on the role of the robotic character L3-37.
 The English actress, writer, playwright, and director has starred in a number of big and small screen roles during her career, the best being her contribution as Abby Thompson in the British version of Broadchurch and her “perfectly perverse” character in the six-part comedy show Fleabag.

-Of course the slick and scary gangster Dryden Vos will be played by Paul Bettany in the upcoming Star Wars film – the dude’s got that intense evil stare down to a tee.
+Of course, the slick and scary gangster Dryden Vos was played by Paul Bettany – dude’s got that intense evil stare down to a tee.
 Bettany is another one of those actors who has quite a mixed portfolio, but we’re going to go with our personal faves and say his performance as the evil genius Ted Kaczynski in the miniseries Manhunt: Unabomber was next level, as was his intense and chilling effort as the Young Gangster in Paul McGuigan’s epic crime thriller Gangster No. 1.

-Set to star as Val in Solo: A Star Wars Story, Newton proudly declared, “I’m the first woman of color to have a prominent role in the Star Wars legacy.”
-It’s about time!
-We think Newton’s a great choice for the role, having proved her acting abilities with her past performances, most prominently her most recent one as Sweetwater’s strong, quick-witted, premium brothel madame Maeve Millay in HBO’s Westworld.
+Starring as Val in Solo: A Star Wars Story, Newton proudly declared, “I’m the first woman of color to have a prominent role in the Star Wars legacy.”
+It was about time!
+We think Newton was a great choice for the role, having proved her acting abilities with her past performances, most prominently her most recent one as Sweetwater’s strong, quick-witted, premium brothel madame Maeve Millay in HBO’s Westworld.

-There aren’t enough words to express our love for Donald Glover, and we’re delighted he’s taken the role of Lando Calrissian in the upcoming Star Wars film.
+There aren’t enough words to express our love for Donald Glover, and we’re delighted took on the role of Lando Calrissian in Solo.
 The dude’s an all-rounder – a talented writer, actor, musician, comedian, producer, and director – his best work being his glorious surreal comedy Atlanta, in which he stars as the lead character Earnest Marks.